-We want our valued customers to be informed about your water utility and encourage you to attend Town Commission Meetings or view them on line at [www.hIGHLANDBEACH.us](http://www.hIGHLANDBEACH.us).
-Meetings are held at 1:30 p.m. on the first Tuesday of each month at the Town Hall Commission Chambers, 3614 South Ocean Boulevard.
+We want our valued customers to be informed about your water utility and encourage you to attend Town Commission Meetings or view them online at www.hIGHLANDbeach.us.

+Meetings are held at 1:30 p.m. on the first Tuesday of each month in the Town Hall Commission Chambers, 3614 South Ocean Boulevard.